google/WebFundamentals/src/content/en/updates/2015/03/creating-semantic-sites-with-web-components-and-jsonld.md

 You can try out [the examples on Github](https://github.com/PolymerLabs/structured-data-web-components) or read the Polymer’s guide on [creating reusable components](https://www.polymer-project.org/docs/start/reusableelements.html) to start writing your own.
 Check the [Structured Data documentation](/structured-data/) on developers.google.com to get inspired about various entities you can mark up with JSON-LD.

-Consider submitting your shiny new elements to [customelements.io](http://customelements.io/){: .external } for others to enjoy and give us a shout at [@polymer](https://twitter.com/intent/follow?screen_name=polymer) or [+Polymer community](https://plus.google.com/communities/115626364525706131031) to show off the awesomeness!
+Consider submitting your shiny new elements to [customelements.io](http://customelements.io/){: .external } for others to enjoy and give us a shout at [@polymer](https://twitter.com/intent/follow?screen_name=polymer) to show off the awesomeness!